Numerical simulation of solitary gravity waves on deep water with constant vorticity: Finite-amplitude stationary waves

-Using (\ref{stat_kin_bc}) we eliminate potential $\varphi$ from (\ref{conf_phi}) and obtain an equation for the wave profile in conformal parameterization $z(\xi)$:
+Using (\ref{eq:stat_kin_bc}), we eliminate potential~$\varphi$ from (\ref{eq:conf_phi}) and obtain an equation for the wave profile in conformal parameterization~$z(\xi)$:

-Equations of motion (\ref{kin_bc})-(\ref{inf_bc}) only contain two parameters of the medium, that is, $g$ and $\omega$, and exactly two parameters we can exclude from the equations by choosing appropriate units of measurement for lenght and time.
-It means that nondimensionalized form of the equations obtained by converting to nondimensionalized coordinates and time
+Equations of motion (\ref{eq:kin_bc})--(\ref{eq:inf_bc}) contain only two parameters of the medium, that is, $g$ and $\omega$, and exactly two parameters we can exclude from the equations by choosing appropriate units of measurement for length and time.
+This means that the nondimensionalized form of the equations obtained by converting to nondimensionalized coordinates and time

 will not contain any parameters that depend on the medium, and a similarity law can be established for motions of the system at various $(g,\omega)$.
-Therefore, profiles of stationary waves, which for $\omega<0$ satisfy a nondimensionalized equation
+Therefore, profiles of stationary waves that for $\omega<0$ satisfy a nondimensionalized equation

-are universal and only depend on dimensionless phase velocity $C=c/c_0$ and wavelenght $\Lambda=\lambda/\lambda_g$.
-Solitary waves, which can be considered a special case of stationary waves having infinite wavelength, constitute a one-parameter family of solutions and all their dimensionless parameters, such as height $a/\lambda_g$, width $d/\lambda_g$ and phase velocity $c/c_0$, can be found as functions of a single parameter.
+are universal and only depend on dimensionless phase velocity $C=c/c_0$ and wavelength $\Lambda=L/\lambda_g$.
+Solitary waves, which can be considered a special case of a stationary wave with infinite wavelength, constitute a one-parameter family of solutions, and all of their dimensionless parameters (such as wave height $h/\lambda_g$ or phase velocity $c/c_0$) can be found as functions of a single parameter.